Table of Contents

 If you prefer to reach Leuven by bus, De Lijn offers direct connections from Brussels (lines 616, 652) and from Antwerp and other cities.

-What to see in Leuven in a daytrip
+What to see in Leuven in 1 day

 Here are the main attractions in the city of Leuven that you can visit on a day trip from Brussels or Antwerp.